Bindon10/CheersBot/README.md

        - Example: `/CheersBot/FFMPEG/ffmpeg.exe`

    - **Linux:**
-     - Install `ffmpeg` via your package manager (or download it manually).
+     - Install `ffmpeg` via your package manager.
+		- if installed correctly, you shouldn't need to move the binary (The default is /usr/bin/)

+	 - If you manually downloaded FFMPEG, comment line 60-61 and uncomment line 62-63
+		- Create a folder named FFMPEG (Case Sensitive)
 			- Ensure the `ffmpeg` binary is in the `FFMPEG` folder inside the bot directory.
 			- Example: `/CheersBot/FFMPEG/ffmpeg`

 3. **Create a `.env` file:**